yedhukrishnan/neural-tic-tac-toe/README.md

 ### Tic Tac Toe

-A version of the famous Tic Tac Toe game using Artificial Neural Networks, which learns all the good moves from its opponent!
+A Tic Tac Toe game that learns from it's opponent using artificial neural networks.

-A system which learns and improves as it plays.